AliBahaari/Stroop-Task/README.md

 "Wikipedia"

 ## Usage
-Check out `Master` branch for project.
+Check out `Master` branch for the project.